mbrkdev/sylph/README.md

 node ./main.js
 ```

 This should scan your server directory, parse all of the routes and create their endpoints.
-If you access the Sylph-Express server by going to localhost:8081 (or whatever port you chose) then you should see ```'OK'```
+If you access the Sylph server by going to localhost:8081 (or whatever port you chose) then you should see ```'OK'```

 ## Things you should know

-- ~/server/public is served by default
 - All routes are handled asynchronously
+- Sylph is currently undergoing a transition from being Express based to being based around 0http.
+Expect breaking changes until release.

 ## File Structure